m00h0/picture-in-picture/README.md

 2. Deploy to GitHub Pages:

      1. Push your code to a GitHub repository.
      2. Go to the repository settings.
      3. Scroll down to the "GitHub Pages" section.
-      4. Select the branch you want to deploy from (usually main or gh-pages) and click "Save".
+     4. Select the branch you want to deploy from (usually m

 3. Access your deployed project: